MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Stop-InformationBarrierPoliciesApplication.md

 InformationBarrierPoliciesApplication -Identity 46237888-12ca-42e3-a541-3fcb7b5231d1
 ```

-In this example, we are stopping information barrier policies from being applied.
+In this example, we are stopping information barrier policies from being applied per the policy application that has GUID *46237888-12ca-42e3-a541-3fcb7b5231d1*.

 ## PARAMETERS